chhaya-jay-56/Net-Shade/README.md

 ## 🔧 How to Install (Manual)

-1. Download this repository as a ZIP
+1. DOWNLOAD THE ZIP FILE NAMED Netshade.zip
 2. Unzip the folder on your computer
 3. Open Chrome and visit `chrome://extensions/`
 4. Enable **Developer Mode** (top right)